faizilham/msc-thesis/main/ch6_collection_extension.typ

   )
 $ <eq:ParamWarning2>

-The analysis may also infer the utilization annotation of a lambda function.
+The analysis also infers the utilization annotation of a lambda function.
 At the start node, it assigns each utilizable parameter $p_i$ with a utilization variable $omega_i$.
 Then, after transfer function evaluations, the utilization annotation of parameters $utv_i$ and utilization annotation of return value $utv_ret$ are inferred as follows.

 $
   utv_i = gamma_"fin" (omega_i) "for each" p_i in "Params"\